MarketingFebruary 23, 2026

 The tactics discussed in this article are a small handful of free or almost free activities you can engage in to build up your first base of users.
 If applied correctly and consistently, I can say with reasonable certainty that they will get you to the first 1000 users and quite likely beyond if executed well enough.
 There are other tactics that require different skills and, usually, some spend.
 If your budget is tight or you’re not especially experienced in marketing, it’s usually best to look at these later on, or experiment with them carefully.
 However, there are times where other tactics may be the best option for you and so here are some of the best ones, briefly:

 • Paid online advertising.
-Buying ads on platforms like Google, Facebook, Instagram etc can be extremely effective if done right.
-You will need to be good at copywriting and design (for the ad creative), and invest some time into learning how the ad platforms operate - itself no small undertaking as they are generally quite complicated - if you want to get the best return on your spend.
+Buying ads on platforms like Google, Meta, Instagram etc can be extremely effective if done right.
+You will need to be good at copywriting and design (or extremely good with AI — see earlier comments about that), and invest some time into learning how the ad platforms operate — itself no small undertaking as they are generally quite complicated — if you want to get the best return on your spend.
 I also always recommend looking into paid ads only once you have some data of your own to bring to the party, so that you can leverage the more effective approaches like retargeting and custom audiences.
-In the last couple of years there has been a heavy push back against third party data so you'll need to use your own.
-If you're interested in paid online advertising, speak to Growthmode which I am a founder of.
-We'll help you get the best returns without wasting your money (that's the last shameless plug for this article, honest).
+In the last couple of years there has been a heavy push back against third party data so you’ll need to use your own.
+If you’re interested in paid online advertising, speak to Growthmode which I am a founder of.
+We’ll help you get the best returns without wasting your money (that’s the last shameless plug for this article, honest).

 • Public Relations and press.
 Publicity is often an excellent way of building buzz around a product, but it’s not a straightforward process.
 You really only have three options: create enough noise on blogs and social to get picked up by journalists; pitch to journalists directly; or hire a PR firm to do all this for you.
 The latter is the risky option and I would only recommend engaging a PR firm if you really have a unique and compelling product and a lot of money to throw at it.
 PR firms are only as good as their network, so research which publications they work with and get examples of coverage they have achieved in the past.